salvedojuliao/course-vue/notes.md

     * Global vs Local Components: The way I were registering components was the Golbal way (global components).They are available globally.
         - Global Components: Components you can use anywhere in your Vue app - i.e. in any tempplate.
 It means when I have too many global components, the browser will render EVERYTHING...A SUPER LONG LIST.
         - It is on 'main' I register Global Components and it is on 'App.vue' I register local components;

-    - To make local components: I need to create it on Vue.app Once it is made, I can name its `HTML TAG` as I want to us:
+        - To make LOCAL COMPONENTS: I need to create it on Vue.app Once it is made, I can name its `HTML TAG` as I want to us:
         <script>
             import TheHeader from './components/TheHeader.vue';
             export default {